• Skip to primary navigation

 Phyllo turnovers stuffed with pumpkin cut in half on a plate.
 Another plate with turnovers on the background on top of a yellow napkin.
 Whole pumpkin on the back left side.

-How to make Pumpkin turnovers?
+How to make pumpkin turnovers?

-• The preparation of these Pumpkin turnovers with Phyllo dough is very easy since the dough is already made all you have to do is make the filling.
+• The preparation of these pumpkin turnovers with Phyllo dough is very easy since the dough is already made, all you have to do is make the filling.
 You can make the filling a few ways, using fresh pumpkin or pumpkin puree.

 • For the fresh pumpkin, you’ll need to peel and grate the pumpkin.
-For the pumpkin puree, you can roast the pumpkin till soft, or you can buy canned, which will be the quickest.
+For the pumpkin puree, you can roast the pumpkin until soft, or you can buy canned, which will be the quickest.
 Choose whatever option suits you best, it will work either way.

-• I highly suggest browning the butter, because let’s be honest, brown butter is so much better than just melted.
+• I highly suggest browning the butter, because, let’s be honest, brown butter is so much better than just melted.
 It has a unique sweet aroma, and the flavor takes your cooking to the next level.

 • Once you have the pumpkin and the butter ready, the rest is easy-peasy.
 Mix the rest of the ingredients together with the pumpkin puree and use the brown butter to brush the Phyllo dough sheets.

 Cut the phyllo sheet in half or just fold it to create a double layer.
 You could also make them smaller and bite-sized if you’d like to.
-Half of the sheet comes to 6 inches (15 cm).
+Half of the sheet measures 6 inches (15 cm).
 Brush half of the sheet with the brown butter and fold the other half on top.
 Brush again.
 If the sheets are cut in half, brush the top and flip the brushed side over the bottom sheet.
 Brush again.
 Add the filling and fold it into triangles.

 A plate with Pumpkin turnover made with phyllo dough cut in half.
 Another plate with turnovers on the back on top of a yellow napkin.
 Whole pumpkin peeking on the back left side